OpenRTMFP/ArcusNode/README.md

 * nc() - If given, returns the NetConnection related to the event, otherwise _undefined_
 * request() - If given, return the request object related to the event, otherwise _undefined_
 * time() - The timestamp of the event creation
+* command - A String with the name of the remote procedure that was called in a MESSAGE event
 * data - An _Object_ or an _Array_ with event related data (AMF data from a message as Array)
 * finish(data) - If the listener is done doing its thing, this must be called to finish the event